Cazoo-uk/logger/README.md

 > **Warning**
 > # Deprecation notice
 > This library is deprecated. \
-> Support has been discontinued and usage in any project is not adviced. \
+> Support has been discontinued and usage in any project is not advisable. \
 > **Please use the updated logger instead.** \
 > It can be found at [Cazoo-uk/cazoo-logger](https://github.com/Cazoo-uk/cazoo-logger)
 ---